Reinforcement Learning Use Cases in Business

 Game Playing

-RL algorithms like Deep Q-Networks (DQN) have been successful in mastering games.
-Prominent examples include AlphaGo, which defeated human champions in the game of Go.
+RL algorithms like Deep Q-Networks have been successful in mastering games.
+AlphaGo famously defeated human champions in Go, a game long considered too complex for computers to master.

 Finance